DannyBen/rush-repo/README.md

 2. Each folder you create in this repository is considered a package.
 3. Each package needs to have an executable `main` script.
-4. In the script, you have the `$SELF` environment variable, which will contain the GitHub URL for the package.
+4. In the script, you have the `$SELF` environment variable, which will contain the GitHub URL for the package, so the script can easily download files from its own folder ([example](/gitconfig/main)).

-See any of the folders in this repository as an example.
+See any of the folders in this repository for additional examples.

 Development